 The various DeArmond companies used a wide range of control knobs on their products.
 These knobs may sometimes be required when repairing or renovating DeArmond products, but identifying them can be a problem.
 It is hoped that the following photos and sketches may help in this process.

-The DeArmond companies also provided complete pre-wired looms which incorporated a fully interconnected wiring loom with pickups, switches, jack-sockets, potentiometers and knobs to almost all of their musical instrument manufacturing customers.
-An example of such a loom is that shown for a Fender Coronado guitar in the section ‘Fender’ in this site.
+The DeArmond companies also manufactured complete wiring looms with pickups, switches, jack-sockets, potentiometers and knobs to almost all of their musical instrument manufacturing customers.
+An example of such a loom for a Fender Coronado guitar is shown in the three photos below, of an all-chrome pickup set.
+Note the flexible spiral conduit commonly seen in Harmony and other CMI instruments

-The control knobs are shown below in chronological order, with the earliest first.
+Control knobs as used in DeArmond’s numbered products are shown below in chronological order, with the earliest first.

 Edgewise pot knob for RHC pickup: Edgewise black knob, 1.552″ dia. x 0.1″ thick (39.44mm. x 2.76mm.), Bakelite material with central brass ferrule 0.323″ (8.22mm.) in length, to fit a 1/4″ plain potentiometer shaft.
 Slotted grubscrew.
 The first pic shows the knob as installed in an RHC pickup.